 Sensors placed on metal

 If sensors are placed directly onto metal surfaces, the signal strength will suffer.
-Plan to use suitable range extenders for such installations or have Cloud Connector close to the sensors.
+Plan to use suitable range extenders for such installations or have a Cloud Connector close to the sensors.

 Combine sensors with range extender accessories to increase the wireless range and simplify the mounting for some applications.